Evan-Coleman/Navius/src/app/README.md

 ## Authentication

 The framework automatically applies authentication middleware to the appropriate route groups when auth is enabled in the configuration.
 You don't need to manually apply authentication middleware to your routes.

+## Project Structure

+This project follows a clear separation between core framework functionality and user-extensible code:

+- `/src/core/` - Contains core framework code that should not be modified
+- `/src/app/` - Contains user application code that you can customize
+- Other directories like `/src/handlers/` are extensible for adding your own handlers

+When extending the application, focus on adding to the user-extensible parts rather than modifying the core framework.